Skip to main content Skip to footer

 Guaranteed Minimum Pension (GMP)

-GMP is the least amount you’ll get from your pension scheme by law if you worked between 6 April 1978 and 5 April 1997.
+Guaranteed Minimum Pension (GMP) is the lowest amount you'll legally get from your pension scheme if you worked between 6 April 1978 and 5 April 1997.

 How GMP affects you

-If you worked between 6 April 1978 and 5 April 1997, you would have been contracted out of the State Earnings Related Pension Scheme (SERPS).
+If you worked between 6 April 1978 and 5 April 1997, you would no longer be part the State Earnings Related Pension Scheme (SERPS).
 This includes the NHS Pension Scheme.

-Your GMP is part of your pension from the date you're eligible to get your state retirement pension.
+Your GMP is part of your pension from the date you become eligible to get your state retirement pension.

 How much GMP you'll get